 Source: Field Survey Data, 2025. ** Significant at 5%

 Improved crop variety and Diversification.
-Age, Education level and farming experience had a positive and significant effect on adoption of improved crop variety and diversification as seen in Table 5 above.
-This shows that increase in any of the three variables will lead to a significant increase in the adoption of improved crop variety and diversification.
-This finding is consistent with the findings of Inoni et al.., (2021) and Islam, et al., (2024).
+Age, Education level, and farming experience had a positive and significant effect on the adoption of improved crop variety and diversification, as seen in Table 5 above.
+This shows that an increase in any of the three variables will lead to a significant increase in the adoption of improved crop varieties and diversification.
+This finding is consistent with the findings of Inoni et al. (2021) and Islam et al. (2024).

-Table 6: Barriers hindering small-scale cocoyam farmers from adopting climate-smart practices Barriers Frequency Percentage
+Table 6: Barriers hindering small-scale cocoyam farmers from adopting climate-smart practices.
+Barriers Frequency Percentage

-The study revealed that farmers are not aware of the climate smart agricultural practices.
+The study revealed that farmers are not aware of the climate-smart agricultural practices.

 Recommendations

-Based on the findings the following recommendations were made:
+Based on the findings, the following recommendations were made:

-There should be efficient involvement of extension agents and government in the dissemination of climate smart agricultural techniques to farmers at the grass root level particularly cocoyam farmers in Imo State, Nigeria to create awareness.
+There should be efficient involvement of extension agents and the government in the dissemination of climate-smart agricultural techniques to farmers at the grassroots level, particularly cocoyam farmers in Imo State, Nigeria, to create awareness.

 Improved varieties of cocoyam should be made available to the farmers at the least possible cost.